50 Things About Betrayal Trauma | BTR.ORG

 Trauma

 Abuse creates deep wounds.
 Trauma is the resulting emotional state created by the wounds.
 Betrayal trauma has a multi-dimensional impact with emotional, physical, spiritual, and financial effects.
-When a woman discovers the reality of her situation, that her husband is abusive, her reality is shattered.
-She often realizes she has been lied to and manipulated by a person who went to great lengths to protect his compulsive sexual behavior.
-Traumatized women often experiences a wide range of thoughts and emotions.
+When a woman discovers the reality of her situation, that her husband is abusive, she needs to get to emotional and psychological safety before she can begin healing.
+Traumatized women often experience a wide range of thoughts and emotions, and respond to abuse in different ways.
 It is crucial to find help and support as soon as possible.
 At BTR, our coaches personally experienced abuse and trauma in their relationships.
-Along with specialized abuse training positions, our team of coaches help women navigate more effectively our clients experiences.
+With specialized abuse training, our team of coaches help women navigate their situation and begin to make their way to safety.

 Trigger

 A trigger is an experience which causes a person to recall a traumatic memory.
-It will throw the person experiencing it back into the emotions of the initial traumatic event, often producing additional trauma responses — this is complex-post traumatic stress.
+It will throw the person experiencing it back into the emotions of the initial traumatic event, often producing additional trauma responses.
 After betrayal, symptoms such as confusion, sadness, grief, anger, despair, and resentment may manifest.
 Sometimes the trigger can be noticed (being yelled at by someone) and sometimes it sneaks up and sabotages (walking down an aisle at the grocery store).

 Vulnerability